geek-cookbook/geek-cookbook/manuscript/recipes/paperless-ng.md

 mkdir /var/data/paperless/database-dump
 ```

-!!! question "Which is it, Paperless or Paperless-NG?"
-    Technically the name of the application is `paperless-ng`.
-However, the [original     Paperless project](https://github.com/the-paperless-project/paperless) has been archived and the author recommends Paperless NG.
-So, to save some typing, we'll just   call it "Paperless".
-Additionally, if you use the automated tooling in the Premix Repo, Ansible *really* doesn't like the hypen.

 ### Create environment

-To stay consistent with the other recipes, we'll create a file to store environemnt variables in.
+To stay consistent with the other recipes, we'll create a file to store environment variables in.
 There's more than 1 service in this stack, but we'll only create one one environment file that will be used by the web server (more on this later).

 ```bash
 cat << EOF > /var/data/config/paperless/paperless.env